-1. Towards the end of the spring semester, the Senate should identify issues of importance for consideration for the following academic year.
-(The reports of the Senate committees as to their findings and recommendations should be a valuable component in this process.)

-2. At the summer Faculty Council retreat, the above issues, as well as any other relevant issues should be discussed and specific issues, requiring consideration and action should be identified.
+- 1. Provost should be asked to identify emerging issues affecting faculty and students.
+During the spring semester, the Senate Council should identify issues of importance for consideration for the following academic year.
+Sources should include the reports and recommendations of Senate Committees, Senate Council deliberations, and an e-poll of Senators.
+The - 2.
+At the summer Faculty Council retreat, identified issues, and specific issues, requiring consideration and action should be identified.
 On the basis of the specific issues identified, charges for the appropriate Senate committees should be drafted.
 Each committee's charges should include a projected timetable for the committee's dealing with its charges, provision of timely updates and specified date of submission of a final report (or interim report) for each charge to the Faculty Senate.

-3. These draft charges should be circulated to the faculty at the beginning of the fall semester, with a request for faculty comments and suggestions.

-4. Soon after the draft charges have been circulated (e.g., 10 days), the Senate Council should meet with the chairs of all the standing Senate committees, and finalize the charges.
+- 3. These draft charges should be circulated to the faculty at the beginning of the fall semester, with a request for faculty comments and suggestions. - 4.
+Soon after the draft charges have been circulated (e.g., 10 days), the Senate Council should meet with the chairs of all the standing Senate committees, and finalize the charges.